 “There’s a cash machine at the hospital.
 Go and get a coat.”

-I went through the bag packing ritual for the second time that day, with one small difference.
-I left the bottle of wine on my bed.
+I went through the bag packing ritual for the second time that day, but I left the wine on the bed.

 At exactly 00:00, I decided I’d had enough.
 I went to reception.

 “There’s a freephone by the vending machine.”

 “Thanks.
 Is there a cash machine around here?”

 “Not this time of night.
 You could get the taxi to drop you off at one.”

 I did book the taxi, but I couldn’t even comprehend the thought of waiting there for it.
 I bought a bottle of water and set off on foot instead.

 The route was simple enough, although it was one that most responsible adults I know wouldn’t be a fan of.
 I decided not to take a shortcut through an inner-city field pretending to be a park, and was minding my own business wondering down the main road.

 As I watched a bus I could’ve caught go past, a car pulled up.